Fay Baker: Personal life

-Baker married writer/producer Arthur Weiss on August 3, 1940 in Manhattan.
+Baker married writer/producer Arthur Weiss on August 3, 1940, in Manhattan.
 They had two children, her son Jonathan was born in 1950, before divorcing in 1965.
 While Weiss remained in California working for Irwin Allen, she returned to New York with her two children and began a new career as an author.

-After her son Jonathan died from a drug overdose in 1971, Baker dedicated herself to the topic of how parents enable bad behavior in children.
-This inspired her most successful novel, The Whipping Boy (1978), which focused on the "emotional abuse" of children.
-She used the pen name "Beth Holmes" to shield her family from being compared with fictional characters in the novel.
+Baker used the pen name "Beth Holmes" to shield her family from being compared with fictional characters in the novel.

-Baker was diagnosed with breast cancer in 1972 and described the experience humorously in her book My Darling, Darling Doctors in 1975.
-She lost her 15-year battle with breast cancer on December 8, 1987 at age 70.
+Baker was diagnosed with breast cancer in 1972 and described the experience in her memoir, My Darling, Darling Doctors in 1975.
+She lost her 15-year battle with breast cancer on December 8, 1987, at age 70.